-Commissioning is the first step required in order to use a device for a specific application.
+Commissioning is the first step towards using the device for the designated application.
 The Commissioning wizard contains an introductory page (with the "Start" operating element) and a short description of the content.
 The wizard consists of several sections in which the user is guided step-by-step through the commissioning of the device.